sentenz/kubernetes/README.md

 - Ingress Service
   > A Kubernetes Service that targets the Pods of the Ingress Controller.
 Setting its type to `LoadBalancer`, instructs to provision an external load balancer to route traffic to the nodes on the specific `NodePort` of the service.

+- IngressClass
+  > A Kubernetes resource that defines the Ingress Controller to use for a specific Ingress Resource.
+It specifies the controller implementation (e.g., Nginx, Traefik) and its configuration.

 - Ingress Controller
   > A reverse proxy server (Nginx, Traefik, or Envoy) running as a active component in a Pod within the cluster.
 Responsible for fulfilling the rules defined in the Ingress Resource.

 - Services
+  > - **LoadBalancer**: The Ingress Service of type `LoadBalancer` is created to provisions an external load balancer and expose the Ingress Controller to external traffic.
-  > The Ingress Controller sends traffic to a regular Kubernetes Service of type `ClusterIP`.
-The Service acts as a stable internal endpoint and load balancer, distributing traffic to the healthy Pods that match its *label selector*.
+  > - **ClusterIP**: The Ingress Controller sends traffic to a regular Kubernetes Service of type `ClusterIP`.
+The Service is the internal default cluster communication to endpoints and load balancer, distributing traffic to the healthy Pods that match its *label selector*.

 - Pods
   > The Ingress Controller routes traffic to internal ClusterIP Services, which then forward it to the application Pods.